Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs.md

 ncn# echo $XNAME
 ```

-**Important** if the node being added to the system TODO... want to make sure it is already setup
+**IMPORTANT:** if the node being added to the system TODO... want to make sure it is already setup
 * If adding a NCN that was not previously in the system follow the [Access and Update the Settings for Replacement NCNs](Access_and_Update_the_Settings_for_Replacement_NCNs.md).
 * Ensure the NCN BMC is configured to use DHCP.
 (This does not apply to the BMC for ncn-m001 since it is statically configured for the site.)
 * Ensure the NCN is configured to boot over the PCIe NICs instead of the Onboard 1 Gig NICs using the [Switch PXE Boot from Onboard NIC to PCIe](../../instal/../install/switch_pxe_boot_from_onboard_nic_to_pcie.md) procedure.
 * Ensure the NCN BMC is configure with the expected root user credentials.
+* Ensure that the NCN device to be added has been racked and cabled per the SHCD.

    The NCN BMC credentials needs to match the current global air-cooled BMC default credentials.
 This can be viewed with the following command:
     ```bash